marcransome/flog/man/flog.md

 *flog* is used to write log messages to the unified logging system.
 Log messages may optionally include _subsystem_ and _category_ arguments.

-Wrap the _message_ string in quotes to preserve spacing, otherwise multiple arguments will be separated by a single space character.
+Wrap the _message_ string in quotes to preserve spacing or separate arguments will be concatenated, with a single space character separating each.

 Options
 -------